Upload Documents Using SFTP

 First, the SFTP interface it UPLOAD/WRITE ONLY.
 This means you cannot download from it – only upload.
 It also means that you cannot see any documents that are in it.
 In fact once you upload a document you cannot even see that document.
 So for systems that upload then verify the upload by doing a query for the file you will need to turn that feature off.

 Second, the Records that are created will have no data in them other than the default value specified in the Record Type field definition.
-If you need to log that date / time that a Document or Record was created or a default status, make sure to do that in the default value of the field.
+If you need to log the date / time that a Document or Record was created or a default status, make sure to do that in the default value of the field or by using workflow as described below.

 Third, every Record that is created through the SFTP interface is automatically routed through workflow.
 This is almost always what is wanted.
 However, If you do not want them routed you have to handle that.
 If you don’t want them routed then be sure not to have any work triggers that match the incoming Records.
 Either that or have a trigger created that cancels the workflow for any items that you SFTP in.